What is Friendly Fraud?

-A CNP transaction as “a payment card transaction made where the cardholder does not or cannot physically present the card for a merchant’s visual examination at the time that an order is given and payment effected, such as for mail-order transactions by mail or fax, or over the telephone or Internet.”
+A CNP transaction as a payment card transaction where the cardholder does not or cannot physically present the card for a merchant’s visual examination.
+At the time of order delivery and payment.
+Such as for mail-ordering transactions by mail or fax, or over the telephone or internet.

-Friendly fraud “ocurs when a consumer makes an online shopping purchase with their own credit card, and then requests a chargeback from the issuing bank after receiving the purchased goods or services.“
+Therefore, friendly fraud occurs when a consumer makes an online shopping purchase with their own credit card and then requests a chargeback from the issuing bank after receiving the goods or services.

 Reasons for intentional friendly fraud may have to do with buyer’s remorse.
-Perhaps the buyer made an impulse purchase for an amount that exceeds their comfort level or their financial circumstances suddenly changed and they wish they hadn’t spent the money or, maybe, their spouse doesn’t approve of the purchase.
+Perhaps the buyer has an impulse purchase for an amount that exceeds their comfort level or their financial circumstances.
+Suddenly changes take place.
+And, they wish they can get back money or maybe, their spouse doesn’t approve of the purchase.

-Then there are fraudsters who commit online shoplifting by buying merchandise online and then disputing the transaction after the merchandise is received.
-In this way they can enjoy the merchandise for free, just like shoplifters at brick-and-mortar stores.
+Then, there are fraudsters who commit online shoplifting by buying merchandise online and then disputing the transaction after the merchandise reach home.
+In this way, they can enjoy the merchandise for free, just like shoplifters at brick-and-mortar stores.

-Typically, unintentional friendly fraud is the result of forgetting about a purchase, not recognizing the transaction details shown on their credit card or bank statement and not knowing about a purchase made by another cardholder on the account.
+Typically, unintentional friendly fraud is the result of forgetting about a purchase, not recognizing the transaction details shown on their credit card or bank statement.
+And, not knowing about a purchase by another cardholder on the account.

-Online businesses collectively lose billions of dollarseach year due to friendly fraud, making it crucial for merchants to take necessary steps to help prevent fraud before it happens.
+Online businesses collectively lose billions of dollars each year due to friendly fraud.
+As a result, it is crucial for merchants to take necessary steps to help prevent fraud before it happens.
 So, know about the Steps that include: